camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/aws-marketplace.md

 clusterVersion ?= 1.25

 machineType ?= c6i.4xlarge
-# TODO: Currently, auto scaling configuration using these scripts for AWS is not working
 # desiredSize is used as the starting size of the cluster
 desiredSize ?= 3
 minSize ?= 1